DMould123/Note-Building/README.md

 -  I was workig on some components that I can re-use in other projects.
 I now have MERN JS stack with bcrypt, json webtoken to build projects from as a base

 -  ### 2024-06-30
--  USing ther mern stack from above to build on a hotels booking website.
+-  Using the mern stack from above to build on a hotels booking website.

+- ### 2024-06-30
+- Built hotel list and card to render data from MongoDB